 Back when I was interviewing people and writing stories for a living, I made my notes on a steno pad, barely looking down so I could keep eye contact with the subject.
-Having never studied shorthand, it was a rush to get down the quote with as much accuracy as possible.
+Having never studied shorthand, I rushed to get down the quote with as much accuracy as possible.
 (In high-stakes interviews, I used a tape recorder.)
-And now I think, How on earth can anyone take such hurried notes if all you can manage are block letters?
+And now I think, How on earth can anyone take such hurried notes if you can't scribble in cursive?
 (And more cynically, do you now meet the person you interview, or is it done on a phone typing notes into your computer, what an editor friend of mine refers to as a "fanny piece"?)

 Wartime correspondence is another example of the power of the pen.
 As wonderful as it is to hear anything at all, whether a text or a phone call, from a loved one, especially if they are on the field of battle, what a treasure it is to have a letter.
 There’s something extra comforting about holding the letter, re-reading it, poring over every word, that cannot be conveyed digitally.
 (Back in the Vietnam era, some soldiers and families exchanged tape recordings, and because you could hear everyone’s particular way of speaking, listening to them could be momentous.
 I give them a pass.)

 Parents instruct their children to write thank-you’s to express gratitude for important gifts, usually the ones given for milestone events, like religious rites of passage such as bar and bat mitzvahs, or quinceras, sweet sixteens, and the like.
-Down the road, those adolescent notes—the forced few lines, per a parent’s ultimatum—gave way to perhaps more genuine expressions of gratitude for wedding and baby gifts, and perhaps special birthday presents.
+Down the road, those adolescent notes—the forced few lines, per a parent’s ultimatum—give way to perhaps more genuine expressions of gratitude for wedding and baby gifts, and perhaps special birthday presents.
 It’s nice to see some glimmer of the person’s spirit in the script.
 And that’s what makes these notes essential.

 The spirit animates the hand, and therein resides our humanity.
 Fellow fossils, let’s continue to put pen to paper and show our distinct selves to our friends and family.
 It’s one of the things that can make us Positively Prehistoric.